It’s finally pumpkin season! Add a fall twist to your favorite party dip by making a roasted pumpkin guacamole.

 Although pumpkin is usually put in baked goods and sweet drinks, it’s not actually sweet.
 The neutral flavor makes it easy to add in anywhere, like this guacamole.

 The benefits of adding pumpkin?
-Besides providing a large amount of Vitamin A (245% of the recommended daily value per cup, mashed), since it’s low calorie and adds additional fiber, it lightens up your guac, perfect for filling you up without filling you out.
+Besides providing a good amount of Vitamin A (200% of the recommended daily value per cup, mashed), since it’s low calorie and adds additional fiber, it lightens up your guac.
+Perfect for filling you up without filling you out!
+(1)

 Roasted Pumpkin Guacamole Recipe